smXplorer/AlliGator/docs/source/alligator-decay-fit-parameters-map-panel.rst

 the color scale).

-The *Max Parameter* and *Min Parameter* indicators provide the actual total range of the computer parameters, while the controls immediately aboce and below the slide represent the position of the sliders, which themselves specify what are the selected Min and Max of the displayed parameters.
+The *Max Parameter* and *Min Parameter* indicators provide the actual total range of the computed parameters, while the controls immediately above and below the slide represent the position of the sliders, which themselves specify what are the selected Min and Max of the displayed parameters.